The call for applications are currently openClosing date

 A research grant ‘Grant-in-Aid for Scientific Research’ (Tokubetsu Kenkyuin Shorei-hi) is available to cover cooperative research-related expenses.
 Application for these grants is made by the host researcher through their institution.

 The fellow and their host researchers must submit a final report to JSPS within one month of the completion of the fellowship tenure.
 A copy of the fellow’s report to JSPS must also be submitted to the Academy, together with an additional report to the Academy within three months of completing the fellowship.
-The Academy will provide a template for this report to the fellow.
+The Academy will provide a template to the fellow for the second report.

-It is expected that the Academy will be able to notify applicants of its nominations in early 2020.
-Following the Academy assessment process, JSPS will then need to approve the Academy’s nominations.
+It is expected that the Academy will notify applicants of its nominations in December 2020 and JSPS will then need to approve the Academy’s nominations.

 For further information contact: